Today we have the chick update of all chick updates! We’re talking about how to raise chickens in your backyard.

 We’re in the midst of the worst bird flu outbreak since 2015!
 This affects wild birds, but also domesticated birds and backyard poultry.

-We do have some wild birds in the area due to our pond (we get a blue heron that comes in regularly, and earlier in spring, we had a pair of Canada geese), which presents a danger to our flock.
+We do have some wild birds in the area due to our pond (we get a blue heron that comes in regularly, and earlier in spring, we had a pair of Canada geese and a pair of mallard ducks), which presents a danger to our flock.

 That said, we don’t want to keep our birds totally confined at all times.
 They need to stretch their legs and forage like chickens and ducks should!